qwd/dev-site/docs/_en/api/indices/indices-forecast.md

 All parameters are separated by `&`.
 If no optional parameters are set, the default value will be used.

-{% include params.html p="location key idx-type lang-def" %}
+{% include params.html p="key location-def idx-type lang-def" %}

 ## Request Example